 Marketers create real value and growth for their companies.
 But we are less good at proving it to our CEOs and CFOs.
 Learn how Irish brands are using Econometric Modelling to prove how profitable their marketing is.
 This session tackles questions about what it is good at, what it is less useful for, best practice in modelling, as well as practical questions about the costs and timelines to implement.

-Joining this panel discussion is Louise Cook, Managing Director of Holmes & Cook, Dr. Grace Kite, Managing Director at Gracious Economics, Michael Dargan, Head of Consumer Marketing at AIB & Ronan Brady, Managing Director of Data at Core.
+Joining this panel discussion is Louise Cook, Managing Director of Holmes & Cook, Dr. Grace Kite, Managing Director & Founder at Magic Numbers, Michael Dargan, Head of Consumer Marketing at AIB & Ronan Brady, Managing Director of Data at Core.
 This panel will be facilitated by Paul Dervan, CMO at the National Lottery.